-Nicola is Head of Business Development at Kingdom Creative, a video production company.
-Prior to this, Nicola was Global Head of Customer Service and Implementation at Bloomberg, based in the City, where she worked for 17 years.
+Nicola is the Fundraising and Business Development Manager at Swanage Pier Trust, a registered charity in Swanage.
+Prior to this, was Global Head of Customer Service and Implementation at Bloomberg, based in the City, where she worked for 17 years.

 Gaining a vast amount of business experience within the fast moving financial sector, Nicola’s primary role was to oversee the implementation of all technical projects as well as ensuring they were delivered with the best possible customer service.
 With her project management experience and her ability to achieve results, as well as her experience of managing across a number of business units and global locations, Nicola is well placed to transfer these skills into education.

 As well as her work within the technical operations world, Nicola is committed to diversity and inclusion.
 She headed up the European branch of the Women’s Network while at Bloomberg as well as being an active member of the Diversity Council.
 This is an area that Nicola is particularly passionate about and believes that it is essential to continue the debate to ensure a more diverse and open society.